 London, KY 40742-7130

-- You cannot receive more than a total of two years of service credit for any combination of VISTA, Peace Corps, intervening military service that doesn't meet criteria under USERRA, or nonintervening military service.
+- You cannot receive more than a total of 2 years of service (YOS) credit for any combination of VISTA, Peace Corps, intervening military service that doesn't meet criteria under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), or nonintervening military service.

 Intervening military service